Robert-G-J/event-world-ruby/README.md

 > world.list_closest_events([1, 1])
 ```
 ## Honesty Up Front
 I ran out of time after a solid innings.
-I have not met the specification, after I hit a roadblock trying to accurately implement the logic required for returning the list of events by Manhattan distance with cheapest ticket.
+I have not met the specification entirely, as there is not yet a small UI (even for the REPL) that requests coordinates.
 [Here's what I'd improve and do differently](#improvements)

 ## Approach